KyleHeffernan/GameEngines2Assignment/README.md

 # How it works
 The Unity scene starts off by playing the beginning cutscene with a video player.
 Once this cutscene ends, the song starts playing and the milano begins moving.
 The ai in this scene is made with finite state machines, so for the milano to start moving its state is switched.
+Trail renderers are used for the engines and bullets, and some post processing has been implemented to make the scene look nicer and to make the trails stand out.
+Ambient Occlusion makes the lighting look much better on the ships and bloom helps the lasers glow.

 Some camera movement is done, and once the milano reaches a certain point, a coroutine is started which spawns in the sovereign fleet and some dialogue is played.